-11. GES assessment both under IMAP/2017 MED QSR and MSFD focuses on specific habitat types and species.
-In general, under the 2017 Commission Decision, selection of habitat types and species is foremostly left to the Member States, based on certain requirements, while IMAP defines more precisely selected biodiversity components under EO1 relevant for the Mediterranean.
-The main difference between both approaches regarding the selection of species and habitat types is related to the fact that pelagic habitats, fish and cephalopods are not assessed as biodiversity components under IMAP's EO1.

-12. More specifically, indicators CI1 and CI2 of the IMAP/2017 MED QSR include altogether 27 major benthic habitats types (Figure 1).
-The benthic habitats are classified according to the EUNIS habitat classification - version 2007-2011 and have also been updated to align with benthic broad habitat types listed in the 2017 Commission Decision.
+- 12. GES assessment both under IMAP/2017 MED QSR and MSFD focuses on specific habitat types and species.
+In general, under the 2017 Commission Decision, selection of habitat types and species should be selected is foremostly left to by the Member States through regional and subregional cooperation of the Member States, based on certain requirements.
+In the similar manner, while IMAP defines more precisely selected biodiversity components under EO1 relevant for the Mediterranean region.
+The main difference between both approaches regarding the selection of species and habitat types is related to the fact that pelagic habitats, fish and cephalopods are not assessed as biodiversity components under IMAP's EO1. - 13.
+More specifically, indicators CI1 and CI2 of the IMAP/2017 MED QSR include altogether 27 major benthic habitats types (Figure 1).
+The benthic habitats are classified according to the EUNIS habitat classification version 2007-2011 and have also been updated to align with benthic broad habitat types listed in the 2017 Commission Decision.
 The list of 22 benthic broad habitat types specified in the Commission Decision (based on 2016 version of EUNIS), under the D6C4 and D6C5 criteria, is compiled to allow consistency between basins, while the EUNIS map is region-specific and more detailed, reflecting specific conditions of the region.